aguamar/thoughts/docs/20-projects.md

 displaying and automatically augmenting commit messages with branch-specific state strings.

+[hoxsl][] (pronounced like "voxel") is a library for XSLT 2.0, written in pure XSLT, that introduces various types of higher-order logic, including higher-order functions; functional abstractions for common operations; and XSLT templates that take XSLT as input and produce XSLT as output.

 [thoughts][] is this website; readers and hackers are welcome to use the repository for offline browsing, learning, distributing, mirroring, compiling in alternate formats or whatever else the content licenses permit.
 Code is released